specklesystems/speckle-docs/user/grasshopper.md

 #### Detach/Do Not Detach

 Every property can also be specified as _detached/non-detached_.
 When a property is _detached_, it means that the objects it contains will be saved as independent entities in the Speckle database.
 All properties are detached by default for performance reasons, but you can choose not to by specifying `Do not detach` on the right-click menu.
 Primitive types (int/double/bool/etc...) are never detached even if flagged as such.

+Want to dig deeper into Detach/Do Not Detatch?
+Take a look at [this](/dev/decomposition.md) dev doc about the Decomposition API.

 ![Detach/Do not detach](./img-gh/menu-DoNotDetach.gif)